US STOCKS-Apple, health stocks boost indexes; Fed minutes awaited

 Data on Wednesday showed U.S. housing starts fell to a seven-month low, but a surge in building permits suggested the housing market remained on solid ground.

-Eight of the 10 major S&P sectors were higher, led by a 1.25 percent rise in the healthcare sector.
-Allergan and Gilead gave the biggest boosts to the sector.
+Eight of the 10 major S&P sectors were higher, led by a 1.03 percent rise in the healthcare sector.
+Allergan and Gilead gave the biggest boost to the sector.

 Target fell nearly 6 percent to $68.62 as disappointing digital sales overshadowed raised full-year profit forecast.

-The S&P 500 index showed 12 new 52-week highs and six new lows, while the Nasdaq recorded 32 new highs and 85 new lows.
+The S&P 500 index showed eight new 52-week highs and three new lows, while the Nasdaq recorded 22 new highs and 67 new lows.
 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * Says that Apple's claims are baseless Source text for Eikon: Further company coverage: